 This shot may not be perfect, but I captured it at the ideal time, with ray of light through the smoke.
 It’s one of my favourite images.

-Shot at a prominent location for street photography as well as a tourist attraction.
+Shot at a prominent location for street photography in Kuala Lumpur as well as a tourist attraction.
 I like how the stall owner is staring at my camera.

 Last but not least, this was a night photography project shot on Kodak Vision3 500T film.
 I love how cinematic it appears, almost like a scene from a movie.
 This street shot is deserving of consideration in the best SOOC street photography series.